haskell/cabal/Cabal/doc/installing-packages.markdown

     be a file or directory.
 Not all implementations support arbitrary package databases.

+    This pushes an extra db onto the db stack.
+The `--global` and `--user` mode switches add the respective [Global] and [Global, User] dbs to the initial stack.
+There is a compiler-implementation constraint that the global db must appear first in the stack, and if the user one appears at all, it must appear immediately after the global db.

+    To reset the stack, use `--package-db=clear`.

 `--default-user-config=` _file_
 :   Allows a "default" `cabal.config` freeze file to be passed in
     manually.
 This file will only be used if one does not exist in the